eigenfoo/cryptics/docs/datasheet.md

 ([_Decrypting Cryptic Crosswords_ by Rozner et
 al.](https://arxiv.org/abs/2104.08620) and [_Cryptonite_ by Efrat et
-al.](https://arxiv.org/abs/2103.01242)), to my knowledge this is the first such dataset that is at least as large as the research datasets and is openly accessible.
+al.](https://arxiv.org/abs/2103.01242)), to my knowledge this is the first such dataset that is at least as large as the research datasets, is openly accessible, and potentially includes annotations for each clue (however, see the answer to the ["Is any information missing?" question](/datasheet#is-any-information-missing-from-individual-rows)).

 ### Who created this dataset and on whose behalf?
 Who funded the creation of this dataset?